I'll Cry Instead

 "I'll Cry Instead" is a song written by John Lennon (credited to Lennon–McCartney), and recorded by the English rock band the Beatles for their third studio album, A Hard Day's Night (1964), a part-studio and part-soundtrack album to their film of the same name (1964).
 In the United States, the song originally appeared in the US version of A Hard Day's Night before it was released as a single backed with "I'm Happy Just to Dance with You" along with the US album Something New.

 Background and composition

 Both John Lennon and Paul McCartney identified "I'll Cry Instead" as having been written entirely by Lennon.
 Lennon wrote the song for inclusion in the Beatles' 1964 film, A Hard Day's Night, intended for use in the film's "break out" and open field sequence.
 However, director Richard Lester disliked the song and replaced it in the film with "Can't Buy Me Love", so the band opted to wait on its recording.
-(Note: By contrast, author John C. Winn writes Lennon likely composed the song in May 1964 while holidaying in Tahiti with his wife Cynthia, bandmate George Harrison and Harrison's girlfriend, Pattie Boyd.)
+(Note: By contrast, author John C. Winn writes that Lennon likely composed the song in May 1964 while holidaying in Tahiti with his wife Cynthia, bandmate George Harrison and Harrison's girlfriend, Pattie Boyd.)